Last Updated on February 4, 2021 by Sagar Aryal

 - Agarose is a natural linear polymer extracted from seaweed that forms a gel matrix by hydrogen-bonding when heated in a buffer and allowed to cool.

 - They are the most popular medium for the separation of moderate and large-sized nucleic acids and have a wide range of separation.

 Principle of Agarose Gel Electrophoresis

 Gel electrophoresis separates DNA fragments by size in a solid support medium such as an agarose gel.
-Sample (DNA) are pipetted into the sample wells, followed by the application of an electric current at the anodal, negative end which causes the negatively-charged DNA to migrate (electrophorese) towards the bottom (cathodal, positive) end.
-The rate of migration is proportional to size: smaller fragments move more quickly, and wind up at the bottom of the gel.
+Sample (DNA) are pipetted into the sample wells, followed by the application of an electric current which causes the negatively-charged DNA to migrate (electrophorese) towards the anodal, positive (+ve) end.
+The rate of migration is proportional to size: smaller fragments move more quickly and wind up at the bottom of the gel.

 The larger fragments fluoresce more intensely.
 Although each of the fragments of a single class of molecule are present in equimolar proportions, the smaller fragments include less mass of DNA, take up less dye, and therefore fluoresce less intensely.
 A “ladder” set of DNA fragments of known size can be run simultaneously and used to estimate the sizes of the other unknown fragments.

 The equipment and supplies necessary for conducting agarose gel electrophoresis are relatively simple and include: